lxxue/FRNN/README.md

         points1, points2, lengths1, lengths2, K, r, grid=grid, return_nn=False, return_sorted=True
   )
 ```

 For manually gather nearest neighbors from idxs generated via frnn_grid_points:
 [doc](https://github.com/lxxue/FRNN/blob/59a4c8fdc786c64afd991919af39f1a65d4ec2ff/frnn/frnn.py#L268-L292)

 ```
   nn = frnn.frnn_gather(points2, idxs, lengths2)
 ```

 ## Note

-For now this function only supports D=3 (point clouds) and K <= 32.
-Would add more supports for arbitrary D & K in the near future.
+For now this function only supports D=2/3 and K <= 32.
 For point clouds with fewer than 10,000 points, the speedup might not be that much.

+## TODO

+- [ ] support large D
+- [ ] support large K
+- [ ] collect all points within radius
+- [ ] cpp standalone implementation

+If you want a new feature, just open an issue or send me an email about it.

 ## Acknowledgement